mataney/BootstrappingRelationExtractors/how_to_run.md

  python expore_error_types.py --raw raw_file --confidence_threshold threshold --report tp fp fn
  ```

- Where `threshold` should be the best train_eval threshold, and `report` should by one or more from `[tp, fp, fn]` that stand for "true positive", "false poritive" and "false negative'.
+ Where `threshold` should be the best dev threshold, and `report` should by one or more from `[tp, fp, fn]` that stand for "true positive", "false poritive" and "false negative'.